Make no mistake; in the modern business world, a huge portion of your marketing is going to be digital.

 Consumers are flocking online to find the best deals while businesses continue to migrate over in order to meet their demands.
 You need to be able to reach those consumers if you have any hope of growing your business.

 The problem is that this ever-changing landscape can get quite overwhelming.
 You already have a lot on your plate just running your business, so when you add in digital marketing, it can really wear on us.

 Don’t panic!
-Here are some steps that you can take to make this much easier.
+Here are some steps that you can take to make this much easier in 2020: